sleepingkirby/mae-moedict/README.md

 Installation:
 The packaging procedures for maemo via QT is a bit buggy didn't have the time to work it out.
 Put the mae-moedict binary somewhere you can run it.
 I personally put it under /opt/maemo/dev/mae-moedict/
-Put the assets folder (as is) into /home/user/MyDocs/.mae-moedict/
+Put the assets folder (as is) into one of the following places:

+- <homepath, linux, maemo or windows>/.mae-moedict/
+- <maemo homepath/MyDocs>/.mae-moedict/assets/
+- /media/mmc1/.mae-moedict/ (maemo external storage path)
+- current working directory of "mae-moecit.exe"

 Run mae-moedict binary and have fun learning.